$48.5

 • Paralysis

-Some of these injuries can heal over time with medical treatment and rehabilitation, but others cause lifelong impairment and a devastating loss in the quality of life.
-You can be compensated for all that you’ve lost if you’ve suffered an injury due to someone else’s negligence.
+Some of these injuries can heal with medical treatment and rehabilitation, but others cause lifelong impairment and a devastating loss in quality of life.
+You can be compensated for all you’ve lost if you’ve suffered an injury due to someone else’s negligence.

 Can You Sue a Trucking Company for an Overloaded Truck Accident?

 Absolutely.
-In many circumstances, you will name a trucking company as a defendant in an overloaded truck accident lawsuit.
-Even if the accident was caused by truck driver error, he or she is an employee of the trucking company, and they are responsible for training all of their drivers.
-Accidents can be caused by driver fatigue, intoxication, disobeying road signs, speeding, wrong-way turns, failure to yield the right-of-way, and many other mistakes by a truck driver.
+You will often name a trucking company as a defendant in an overloaded truck accident lawsuit.
+Even if a truck driver error caused the accident, he or she is an employee of the trucking company, and the company is responsible for training all of their drivers.
+Accidents can be caused by driver fatigue, intoxication, disobeying road signs, speeding, wrong-way turns, failure to yield the right of way, and many other mistakes by a truck driver.

 Damages That Can Be Awarded in an Overloaded Truck Accident Claim

-If you’ve been injured in a crash with an overloaded truck in Indianapolis, you may be entitled to a variety of compensation, including economic and non-economic damages.
-Some of these include:
+If you’ve been injured in a crash with an overloaded truck in Indianapolis, you may be entitled to compensation, including economic and non-economic damages.
+Some of these are:

 • Lost wages and future lost earnings